just1ngray/regexp-membership-benchmark/README.md

 ### The regular expression file
 Using `$ python generate_regexps.py` and the options in `config.yaml`, you can generate a list of regular expressions to test.

 Alternatively you can manually create the regexps file (i.e., `data/regexps.txt`) with one regular expression per line.
-Note that the regular expressions __must__ be parsable using FAdo's [str2regexp](https://www.dcc.fc.up.pt/~rvr/FAdoDoc/index.html) and [str2sre](https://www.dcc.fc.up.pt/~rvr/FAdoDoc/index.html) parsers.
-You could also write your own parser if you choose.
+Note that the regular expressions __must__ be parsable using FAdo's [str2regexp](https://www.dcc.fc.up.pt/~rvr/FAdoDoc/index.html) parser.
+You could also write your own parser and hook it into the `converters.py` module if you choose.

-> Q: Why do the regular expressions have to be parsable with both `str2regexp` and `str2sre`? <br>
-> A: The gains from pairwise language generation are large for SRE type regular expressions where concatenation and disjunction operations can have n ($2 \leq n \lt \infty$) subexpressions.
-For example, see the difference between `(((a b) (c d)) ((e f) (g h)))` and `(a b c d e f g h)`.
-However, other relevant algorithms are implemented with the standard binary concatenations and disjunctions.
-One could create functions to convert between SRE and RegExp forms if needed.

 ### Testing/benchmarking regular expressions
 Using `$ python run_benchmarks.py` you can test the regular expressions.
 Note you can interrupt this process (Ctrl+C) without issue as it may take some time.
 Start where you left off by re-executing the command.
 To restart the benchmark, delete the todo (and optionally output) data files.